 Providing a Lino server¶

 As a server provider you are responsible for installing and maintaining a Lino server, i.e. a virtual or physical machine used to run one or several Lino sites.
-It must have a Linux operating system and be connected to a network.
+A Lino server runs a Linux operating system and must be connected to a network.

 We recommend a stable Debian as operating system.
 Currently this means Debian 10 "Buster".

 You need at least 10 GB of disk space.
 You can see how much disk space you have by saying:

-You need at least 2GB of RAM (because we didn't yet test production sites with less).
+We recommend at least 2GB of RAM (because we didn't yet test production sites with less).
 How to see how much memory you have:

 $ free -h

 The system should have installed the sudo package:

 Creating a system user¶

 Create a user account for every site maintainer, e.g.